mautic/user-documentation/docs/contacts/preference_center.rst

 |

+You can customize the unsubscribe page to display a Contact's preferences by adjusting the Email configuration settings in Mautic.
+This allows Contacts to manage their preferences when they unsubscribe, instead of being directly unsubscribed.
+Follow these steps:

+1. In the left sidebar, click the gear icon to access the **Configuration** menu.

+2. Navigate to the **Email Settings** tab.

+3. Look for the "Show Contact Preference Settings" option and select the box to enable it.
+This displays Contact preferences on the unsubscribe page, allowing Contacts to manage their subscription settings.

-You can display the Contact's preferences in the unsubscribe page by selecting "Show Contact preference settings" in the Email configuration.
-You may also choose to hide or show different Segments of the User preferences.
-If you have turned off any of these options in the global settings, they don't show on the Contact's personal preferences page.
-Mautic displays the default unsubscribe message when you have turned off the preference setting option, resulting in the Contact being directly unsubscribed rather than being able to choose their preferences.
+4. Additionally, you can choose to hide or show different Segments in the User preferences by adjusting the corresponding settings.

+Please note that if you turn off any of these options in the global settings, they won't appear on the Contact's personal preferences page.
+When the preference setting option is turn off, Mautic shows the default unsubscribe message, and the Contact gets directly unsubscribed without the ability to manage their preferences.

 .. image:: images/unsubscribe.png
     :align: center